ghostkcleung/tft_framework/md/font_and_print.md

 Font is a drawable shape (but not fillable).
 The 5x7 font is built-in at the framework as default font.

-5x7 font is a matrix array.
-The dimension is 5 X 7 pixels.
+5x7 pixels font is a matrix array.
 It is stored at the program memories (ROM).

 For example, matrix 'A' is \[0x7E\], \[0x11\], \[0x11\], \[0x11\], \[0x7E\]

 Binary is: 01111110, 00010001, 00010001, 00010001, 01111110

+You can see there are 5x8 bits because of more easier for handling.
+It is iterate from last bit to first bit.
+And the first bit is ignored.

 It will be rendered as the fowllowing picture: